 SECTION I. OPERATOR INFORMATION

 AgPDES Permit Authorization Number: OKG01

 Name:

 Mailing Address: City: State: Zip:

 Phone: Email:

 SECTION II.
 FACILITY INFORMATION

 Facility Name:

 Facility Location (physical address or location description):

 City: State: Zip:

-County:
+Latitude: Longitude:

-Legal Description (14, 14, 14 Section, Township, Range):
+Legal Description (1/4, 1/4, 1/4 Section, Township, Range):

-Chamber III Drugov pop Transmistrov of Dru COVERAGE (As a label of the label)

-SECTION III.
-REASON FOR TERMINATION OF PER RMIT COVERAGE (Attach additional sheets if necessary)

-Note: The closure of lagoons, other earthen or synthetic lined basins, and other manure, litter, or process wastewater storage structures must be fulfilled in accordance with Part III.B of Permit OKG010000, as appropriate, and Oklahoma State Rules at OAC 35:17-4-21.
+Section III.
+Reason for Termination of Permit Coverage (Attach additional sheets if necessary) Note: The closure of lagoons, other earthen or synthetic lined basins, and other manure, litter, or process wastewater storage structures must be fulfilled in accordance with Part III.B of Permit OKG010000, as appropriate, and Oklahoma State Rules at OAC 35:17-4-21.

 SECTION IV.
 CERTIFICATION

-I certify under penalty of law that I am familiar with the operation of facility, and to the best of my knowledge, the information provided is true, complete, and accurate and that all discharges associated with the identified facility/operation that were authorized by the general permit OKG010000 have been eliminated.
-I understand that by submitting this Notice of Termination, I am no longer authorized to discharge wastewater under this general permit, and that discharging pollutants in wastewater to waters of the State is unlawful under the Clean Water Act and OAC 35:44-1-2 where the discharge is not authorized by an AgPDES permit.
-I also understand that the submittal of this Notice of Termination does not release me as an operator from liability for any violations of this permit or the Clean Water Act.
+I certify under penalty of law that I am familiar with the operation provided is true, complete, and accurate and that all discharges authorized by the general permit OKG010000 have been elin Termination, I am no longer authorized to discharge wastewater wastewater to waters of the State is unlawful under the Clean V authorized by an AgPDES permit.
+I also understand that the submoperator from liability for any violations of this permit or the Clean associated win ninated.
+I und under this gener Vater Act and ittal of this Not un Water Act. th the identified facility/operation that were derstand that by submitting this Notice of ral permit, and that discharging pollutants in OAC 35:44-1-2 where the discharge is not ice of Termination does not release me as an

-Name (print): Title:
+Name (print):

-Signature: Date:
+Signature: D ate: